 One of the easiest ways to cut your household bills is to switch to a cheaper gas and electricity company – you could save an average of £300.

-Read our article ‘Don't get burnt by energy bills’ to find out how you can get the cheapest energy possible.
-You can also watch our video ‘Switch now for cheaper winter bills’.
+Read our article ‘Switch now for cheaper winter bills’ to find out how you can get the cheapest energy possible.

 What else to watch for…